List of St. Louis Blues general managers

-Doug Armstrong is the current general manager of the St. Louis Blues.
+Alexander Steen is the current general manager of the St. Louis Blues.

 The St. Louis Blues are an American professional ice hockey team based in St. Louis, Missouri.
 They play in the Central Division of the Western Conference in the National Hockey League (NHL).
 The team joined the NHL in 1967 as an expansion team with five other teams.
 The Blues first played their home games at the St. Louis Arena until 1994; they play their home games at Enterprise Center, formerly the Scottrade Center and first named the Kiel Center.
-The franchise has had eleven general managers since their inception.
+The franchise has had twelve general managers since their inception.